finanzcheck/propel-event-dispatcher-behavior/README.md

 [![Build Status](https://secure.travis-ci.org/willdurand/EventDispatcherBehavior.png?branch=master)](http://travis-ci.org/willdurand/EventDispatcherBehavior)

-Integrate the Symfony2 [EventDispatcher](https://github.com/symfony/EventDispatcher) component in your Model classes.
+Integrate the Symfony2 [EventDispatcher](https://github.com/symfony/EventDispatcher) component in your Model classes for Propel 2 alpha 3.
+Final Propel 2 release will have this integrated into core.
+This is only for guys using Propel 2 already till alpha 3 and need those behavior.

 ### Installation ###